adobe/commerce-cif-connector/README.md

 * `aem.host`: the name of the AEM instance
 * `aem.port`: the port number of the AEM instance
 * `aem.contextPath`: the context path of your AEM instance (if not `/`)

+## Releases to Maven Central

+Releases are triggered by manually running `mvn release:prepare release:clean` on the `master` branch in one of the modules/subprojects of this repository.
+Once you choose the release and the next snapshot versions, this commits the change along with a release git tag like for example `cif-connector-all-x.y.z`.
+Note that the commits are not automatically pushed to the git repository, so you have some time to check your changes and then manually push them.
+The push then triggers a dedicated `CircleCI` build that performs the deployment of the tagged artifact to Maven Central.

+Important: do **not** trigger releases from the reactor (top-level) project because we release each module independently.

 ### Contributing